zubanls/zuban/README.md

   - dataclasses `__init__` is overwritten and therefore members are not necessarily initialized.
 - hasattr narrowing uses `Any` instead of `object`
 - `a: int; callable(a)` will narrow a to be a callable that returns Any and takes any paramaters
+- Enum value when a = 1 and b = '' will be Any for no reason